rohith28/Titanic_Kaggle/README.md

  Valuating the all the models and testing the models with test set.
 And tuning the parameters to acheive best result.

+To see the notebook without any installation can be found [here](https://nbviewer.jupyter.org/github/rohith28/Titanic_Kaggle/blob/master/Titanic_Disaster_prediction.ipynb)